PKua007/rampack/README.md

 ### Documentation

-The code is documented using Doxygen comments (in progress).
-A user-friendly HTML documentation can be generated using
+The code is documented using Doxygen comments.
+A user-friendly HTML documentation can be generated using Doxygen:
-Doxygen: `doxygen Doxyfile`
+`doxygen Doxyfile`

 ### Contribution